 - In the fridge: Store leftover sliced in an airtight container in the fridge for 4 to 5 days.

 - In the freezer: If you’re wanting to save a few slices past a week, freeze them!
 Make sure to let the sliced meat cool, then place it in freezer safe bags, and squeeze all the air out.
-It’ll last for about one month in the freezer.
+It’ll last for up to three months in the freezer.

 - To reheat: If the meat is frozen, thaw in the fridge the day before.
 Then pop it in the microwave for a minute or two, until it’s warmed through.

 A holiday dinner table always puts meaty mains on display!
 From the perfect roasted turkey to juicy pork chops – here’s a few mouthwatering recipes to wow the crowd.
 But don’t worry, they’re super easy to make just like this beef tenderloin!

 - Filet Mignon